rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 Some questions I wanted to answer through this project are:

 > **Question 1:** What constructs defined by Health Belief Model (HBM) contribute most towards the habit of smoking ?
-Does this trend vary by age group ?
+What are some policy implications?

-> **Question 2:** Are there any patterns on how people respond to survey.
-Are they honest about it ?
-Does the pattern vary by age group ?
+> **Question 2:** Does this trend vary by age group ?

 ## 1. Data